-The Fall Getaway Sale has been EXTENDED!
-All destinations with Air Canada are on sale until October 13, 2020, for travel until June 30, 2021.
+All destinations with Air Canada are on sale until January 11, 2021, for travel until December 8, 2021.
 Book today and save!

 Air Canada together with its regional airline subsidiary, Air Canada Jazz, provides scheduled and charter air transportation for passengers and cargo to more than 150 destinations in Canada and around the world, vacation packages to over 90 destinations, as well as maintenance, ground handling and training services to other airlines.

 As Canada’s flag carrier, Air Canada is recognized as a leader in the global air transportation market by pursuing a strategy based on value-added customer service, technical excellence and passenger safety.

 Air Canada has been ranked as the world’s safest airline in an independent analysis by air safety consultants of more than 500 airlines using ten management and environment criteria.
 In a 2002, survey of the world’s most frequent air travellers, conducted by travel information publisher OAG, Air Canada was voted best airline in North America for the second time in three years; Air Canada’s frequent flyer program, Aeroplan, was voted best in the world for two consecutive years in 2002, and again in 2003 when the airline’s website was also voted best in the world.
 In 1999, Air Canada was selected as best passenger service airline in the world by Air Transport World Magazine.
 In addition, the readers of Business Traveler International have chosen Air Canada as their preferred airline to Canada for the past ten consecutive years.